 For a time, guns and ammo came back in stock to some degree.
 Now they are flying off the shelves again.
 There's no real way to tell the cause, but other supply chains are running low as well.
 Some say it's the chain reaction to everything pandemic, some say inflation, some say preppers are prepping more (remember the toilet paper fiasco).

 Back in December, I wrote about a potential civil war.
 We started to open up for some reason.
 Then those powers that be realized, no this is not good, and suddenly all these variants started running loose.
-Now, they want to close it up again and mask us up and divide us from vaccinated and "the unvaccinated."
+Now, they want to close it up again and mask us up and divide us into "vaccinated" and "the unvaccinated."

 They are pushing hard, doubling down on this PLANdemic, as in this article from CBS.
 If you are familiar with games and sports, you know that there is a level of instinct involved with playing games and sports where tension builds and much of the auxiliary is stripped away, leaving only the most basic conflict.
 Killer instinct rises to the forefront.
 A good example of this is either the closing minutes of a basketball or an ice hockey game.
 As a hockey player myself and a long-time NHL fan, I can sense when big plays are going to happen, and most of the time I can sense when the defining moment of the game will happen.